IBM/itaa-docs/docs/community-edition/CATips.md

 ### Diagram Icons and Style manipulation

 For most, the user experience in creating diagrams and the ease by which one can create compelling and conforming* visuals greatly determines how one perceives how productive you can be within a tool.
-A key design principle for Cognitive Architect is to deliver an intuitive and productive drawing experience while managing a simplified meta-model.
+A key design principle for Community Edition is to deliver an intuitive and productive drawing experience while managing a simplified meta-model.
 This balance of delivering a modeling tool with most of the beneficial experiences of a drawing tool is one we continually strive for.

 With that in mind, it is important to understand the underlying drawing engine (MxGraph framework) and how and where we can and will deliver ease of use.
 MxGraph (and the derived tool, **Draw.io**) provide a simple drawing tool.
 Beyond foundation tooling to adjust and manage style, productivity comes from delivering a rich set of standard element styles (icons), through a number of drawing palettes.

-In Cognitive Architect, we need to be able to associate an icon with an architectural element.
+In Community Edition, we need to be able to associate an icon with an architectural element.
 Note that an icon or shape manifests itself on the drawing as a *drawing element* and that drawing element's look and feel can be completely altered via the tools available in the format panel.
 Most notable are the edit style and edit image buttons.
-In most cases (with the exception of AOD IT System View), Cognitive Architect provides a default (vanilla) icon for each architecture element type.
+In most cases (with the exception of AOD IT System View), Community Edition provides a default (vanilla) icon for each architecture element type.
 When you add such an element to the diagram you are manipulating two elements: a UI element (drawing element) and an *architectural element*.
 From the discussion above, note that you can change the binding between a visible UI element and the associated architectural element via the ["Select from existing" button](../../master/docs/Overview-2.1.md#bind-to-existing-element).
 At the same time, the default behavior is to create an architectural element each time you add a new UI/drawing element onto a diagram.

 So how do you provide easy access to a rich set of shapes and icons while keeping the palette structure simple?
-This trade-off continues to be a work in progress in Cognitive Architect.
+This trade-off continues to be a work in progress.
 Today, as of version 3.0, the AOD IT System View, is unique and contains a set of, now legacy palettes representing a snapshot in time of many of the standard icons used in reference architectures in the IBM Cloud Architecture Center.

 ![IT System View specialized palettes](../images/ITsystem-palettes.png)